ekhadley/subliminal/README.md

       - So this is not purely a hparam thing.
 We know that for sure.

 ## todo:
-- gather sys prompt act diffs for all layers
-- gather mean acts on lion+cat for all layers
-- steer using late layer diffs/logit diffs gathered from the system prompt-no system prompt activation differences
-   - for a preference eval
+- steer on the biases trained for prompted animal numbers while obtainine preferences.